opendevstack/ods-provisioning-app/README.md

 gradle bootRun
 ```

-If you want to overwrite the provided [application.properties](src/main/resources/application.properties) just create a configmap out of them and inject the key into /config/application.properties in the container - voila, you can overwrite the config.
+To overwrite the provided [application.properties](src/main/resources/application.properties) a configmap is created out of them and injected into /config/application.properties within the container.
-The base configuration map /as well as the deployment yamls can be found in [ocp-config](ocp-config/prov-app/cm.yml), and overwrite parameters from application.
+The base configuration map as well as the deployment yamls can be found in [ocp-config](ocp-config/prov-app/cm.yml), and overwrite parameters from application.

-# Frontend Code
+## Frontend Code

-The frontend UI - is based on jquery and thymeleaf.
+The frontend is based on jquery and thymeleaf.
 All [posting to the API](src/main/resources/static/js/client.js) happens out of java script (client.js)

-# Backend Code
+## Backend Code

-The backend is based on Spring Boot, and authenticates against Atlassian Crowd.
-Both frontend (html) and backend are tested thru Mockito
+The backend is based on Spring Boot, authenticates against Atlassian Crowd and exposes consumable APIs (`api/v1/project`).
+Storage of created projects happens on the filesystem thru the [StorageAdapter](src/main/java/org/opendevstack/provision/storage/LocalStorage.java).
+Both frontend (html) and backend are tested thru Junit & Mockito

 ## Consuming REST APIs in Java